jspm/jspm-resolve/resolver-spec.md

 Where `production` and `dev` must be mutually exclusive, while `browser` and `node` can intersect for environments like Electron.

+Escaping is handled by running URI percent encoding on the input string as part of the standard URI encoding in URL resolutions.
+When converting between a URL and a package name form like `registry:name@version[/path]`, escaping is handled similarly.

 The resolution algorithm breaks down into the following high-level process to get the fully resolved URL:

 > **JSPM_RESOLVE(name: string, parentUrl: string)**